schirmer-lab/metagear/README.md

 metagear microbial_profiles --input samples.csv
 metagear qc_dna --input samples.csv -preview   # generate script only
 ```
+The `--input` parameter is required for these workflows.
+The output directory
+defaults to `./results` when `--outdir` is not specified.
 Running with `-preview` prints the generated script instead of executing it.
 For instance when running `metagear qc_dna --input samples.csv -preview`, a file `metagear_qc_dna.sh` is generated in the current directory and can
 be executed manually, or the command can be re-run without `-preview` to directly run the pipeline.